 As any other business or company, a self-employed person has to do accounting and book keeping.

-Business accountancy is not an abstract and useless activity.
-On the contrary, it is supposed to assist you in running a business on a daily basis.
-Professional and up-to-date bookkeeping and accounting serve to:
+Business accountancy is very useful and is supposed to assist you in running your business on a daily basis.
+Properly done and up-to-date accounting and bookkeeping bookkeeping help you to:

-- Control and balance accounts with your suppliers, customers, banks and employees (payroll).
+- Balance and control accounts with your suppliers, customers, employees and banks.

 - Deliver reports on inventory and assets.

 - Prepare financial documentation for bank loans, investments and insurances.